jdidion/xphyle/docs/index.rst

     # Do not try to use the system-level gzip program for decompression
     f = xopen('input.gz', 'rt', compression='gzip', use_system=False)

-By default, ``xopen`` wraps the returned file.
-This wrapper behaves just like a file, but also adds a few additional features:
+By default, ``xopen`` returns the file.
+If desired, ``xopen`` can also wrap the file such that it behaves just like a file with a few additional features:

 * A file iterator is wrapped in a progress bar (if they have been enabled via the ``configure`` method described above).
 * A simple event system that enables callbacks to be registered for various events.
 Currently, the only supported event is closing the file.
 The ``xphyle.utils`` package provides a few useful event listeners, e.g. to compress, move, or delete the file when it is closed.